espresso/espresso/docs/Streaming.md

 #### Note: Streaming in Espresso is working only with Thin, Rainbows! and [Reel(0.3 and up)](https://github.com/celluloid/reel) web-servers.

-By default Espresso will use `EventMachine` for streaming.
+By default Espresso will use `EventMachine` as streaming backend.

-If you are using Reel web server, you should instruct Espresso to use `Celluloid` backend.
+If you are using Reel web server, you should instruct `Espresso` to use `Celluloid` as backend.

 This is done via `streaming_backend` method at app level: